-- Type: perennial vegetable, treated as an annual
+- Type: Perennial vegetable, treated as an annual

-- Planting time: after last frost in spring or in mid to late summer for fall crop
+- Planting time: After last frost in spring or in mid to late summer for fall crop

-- Features: colorful leaves with pungent, peppery flavor
+- Features: Colorful leaves with pungent, peppery flavor

-- Soil: fertile, well-drained
+- Soil: Fertile, well-drained

-- Garden use: kitchen gardens, vegetable gardens, herb gardens, containers
+- Garden use: Kitchen gardens, vegetable gardens, herb gardens, containers

-- Culinary use: salads, veggie side dish, grilling, pasta or meat accompaniment
+- Culinary use: Salads, veggie side dish, grilling, pasta or meat accompaniment

 Radicchio adds color to both garden and dinner table with its white-ribbed, wine-red leaves.
-This frost-tolerant vegetable is an Old World chicory that grows much like cabbage.
+This frost-tolerant vegetable is a chicory that grows much like cabbage.
 Heads are small, reaching a size between an orange and a grapefruit.
 Leaves boast a tangy taste that’s been variously described as bitter, pungent, and peppery.
 The flavor sweetens when cool weather arrives—and also when leaves are properly prepared in the kitchen.
 In Italy, radicchio is a staple part of mealtime menus, sometimes starring in a main dish and other times playing an accompanying role.
 Americans tend to use this colorful chicory as a salad garnish due to the leaves’ bitter flavor.
 Serving with salt counteracts the bitterness and makes the radicchio’s high sugar content stand out.